Visit the Campbell Scientific Forum to submit your question to users around the world.

 To turn a generator on and off, a solid state relay with a load capacity that matches or exceeds the power of the generator is needed.
 The relay is controlled by one of the control ports on the datalogger.

-If a laptop doesn’t have any serial ports, how can LoggerNet talk to the datalogger?
+If a laptop does not have any serial ports, how can LoggerNet talk to the datalogger?

 Use a USB to RS-232 cable (sometimes called a USB-to-serial-adapter cable) to connect either an SC32B or an SC-USB to the computer.
 Although any USB to RS-232 cable should work with the appropriate drivers, there is a better chance of success using the USB to RS-232 cables sold by Campbell Scientific.

-Instead of saving a CRBasic datalogger’s data to one large file, how can it be saved in daily, hourly, or half-hourly files?
+Instead of saving the data of a CRBasic datalogger to one large file, how can it be saved in daily, hourly, or half-hourly files?

 For example, the following three table definitions could be included in a program to store values once a day, once an hour, and every minute.